quantiacs/documentation/en/source/theory/theoretical_basis.md

 The denominator is a standard deviation of the portfolio’s excess return.
 Another way to think about the denominator is that it means volatility.

-Thus, the Sharpe ratio is the return per unit of risk (volatility).
-The greater the Sharpe ratio, the better (second figure).
-To submit a strategy successfully, the SR should be higher than 0.7 in the in-sample period.
+The Sharpe ratio is the return per unit of risk (volatility).
+A higher Sharpe ratio is better (second figure).
+To submit a strategy, the SR must be higher than 0.7 in the in-sample period.

 ![Sharpe low](./pictures/low_sharpe_1.28.PNG)
 ![Sharpe high](./pictures/high_sharpe_7.62.PNG)